 - Marfan's syndrome.

-- Multivessel fibromuscular dysplasia (a nonatherosclerotic, noninflammatory vascular disease that commonly affects the renal arteries and other vessels.)
+- Multivessel fibromuscular dysplasia (a rare non-atherosclerotic, non-inflammatory vascular disease that particularly affects the renal arteries and other vessels).

 Except for the possible presence of other congenital abnormalities, including hemihypertrophy, there is usually no abnormality to be found on examination.

-- Renal calculi: stones are usually small and can pass spontaneously.
+- Renal calculi: stones are often small and can pass spontaneously.

 - UTI and pyelonephritis.

-- Wilms' tumour: children with medullary sponge kidney (MSK) have a greater risk of developing Wilms' tumour.
+- Wilms' tumour: children with MSK have a greater risk of developing Wilms' tumour.
 This is because of the association of Wilms' tumour with congenital hemihypertrophy and Beckwith-Wiedemann syndrome.

 - Distal renal tubular acidosis.